 Transparency versus Tone: Public Communication with Limited Commitment

-Communication of public information is an integral aspect of policymaking by central banks and governments.
-We study public communication in a linear-quadratic, Gaussian economy where individuals have an incentive to coordinate with each other, the policymaker cannot fully commit to a disclosure policy, and there are potential conflicts of interest between the policymaker and individuals.
-In contrast to standard models, we allow the policymaker to choose not only the transparency of its communication (i.e., the precision of the public signal), but also its tone (i.e., the mean of the signal).
-We show that an informative equilibrium exists if and only if the policymaker’s incentives are aligned with those of the individuals.
-When there is a conflict of interest, the optimal disclosure policy in the unique equilibrium is completely uninformative.
-This is not because the public signal is imprecise, but because the policymaker’s tone is overly optimistic or pessimistic -- in equilibrium, the policymaker babbles precisely.
-This result is robust to several quantitative and qualitative modifications of the benchmark model.
+Communication of public information is an integral aspect of policy-making by central banks and governments.
+We study public communication by a policymaker who cannot fully commit to a disclosure policy.
+The policymaker chooses not only the transparency of its communication (i.e., the precision of the public signal), but also its tone (i.e., the mean of the signal).
+Without commitment, the policymaker faces a trade-off between being informative and being manipulative.
+We show that an informative equilibrium exists if and only if the policymaker’s incentives are perfectly aligned with those of the individuals.
+When there is a conflict of interest, the optimal communication is always completely uninformative.
+This is not because the public signal is imprecise, but because the policymaker’s tone is overly optimistic or pessimistic --- in equilibrium, the policymaker babbles precisely.
+We also show that tone is crucial to the effectiveness of policy interventions in the absence of commitment.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.